 Kentucky Drug Abuse Facts and Statistics

-Cocaine is a major drug in the central and southern part of Kentucky.
-Mexican drug traffickers are mostly responsible of the cocaine that passes through the Kentucky borders and utilizes various locations for means of distribution and sale, such as restaurants, detail and auto repair shops.
+Cocaine is a major drug in the central and southern parts of Kentucky.
+Mexican drug traffickers are mostly responsible for the cocaine that passes through the Kentucky borders and utilizes various locations for means of distribution and sale, such as restaurants, detail, and auto repair shops.
 Those organizations also take part in street-level cocaine selling to people addicted to cocaine.
 The purity of the cocaine in Kentucky is generally fairly high.

 Nowadays, cocaine is recognized by the law as being a high risk where abuse is concerned.
 However, a doctor can administer a certain dosage if medically required.
 For instance, if a patient is to receive throat surgery, then a doctor could choose cocaine for use as a local anesthetic.
 Although rarely done, it would be legal, but dangerous because of the addictive nature of cocaine.

 Methamphetamine is available in Kentucky, especially in the center and the South-East of the state, where it continues to be widely present from Mexican drug trafficking organizations.
 The methamphetamine laboratories and local production of meth have decreased over the last few years, but that hasn't stopped the meth epidemic, where the Importation of meth in Kentucky is now more prominent from sources in Atlanta, Georgia, and Asheville, North Carolina, where it is commonly obtained in pound amounts from the Mexican traffickers and smuggled back into Kentucky via private vehicles.
 Local street-level distribution is primarily due to individual operators manufacturing smaller amounts for personal use.